Canyoneering Regulations

 Travel on Durable Surfaces

 • If you must leave the trail, avoid stepping on Biological Soil Crusts.
-It can take decades to regrow and can be destroyed by a single step.
+These organisms can be destroyed by a single step and may take decades to regrow.

 Avoid Bolting

-• Bolts should only be placed as a last result.
+Bolts should only be placed as a last resort.
 Only use a bolt if there are no other safe options for creating an anchor.
-Power drill use is prohibited.

 • If bolts are used, they should be placed so that they will last for many years and will avoid scarring on the rock caused by rope pulls.